symbol-systems/iq/README.md

-## IQ: Governing Fleets of AI
+## IQ: AI Governance - Cognitive Command & Control

-IQ functions as an operating system for fleets of AI agents.
+`IQ` is an operating system for your AI fleet.

+At the heart of `IQ` are your playbooks - a declarative model of your augmented enterprise.

-As a cognitive toolkit, IQ integrates RDF-powered memory for knowledge, policies, and actions.
+As a cognitive toolkit, `IQ` is fed on knowledge - these are your facts and data, your policies and actions.

-IQ upgrades your agents with both system-1 and system-2 cognitive capabilities.
+`IQ` empowers your agents with cognitive capabilities - intuitive, automatic responses (system-1) and more deliberate, analytical thinking (system-2).

-At its core, IQ empowers intelligent systems to comprehend, reason, act, and adapt, offering a comprehensive suite of tools and components for interpreting and responding to the world.
+At its core, `IQ` empowers intelligent systems to comprehend, reason, act, and adapt, offering a comprehensive suite of tools and components for interpreting and responding to the world.

-Agents develop a semantic understanding of your domain, storing their knowledge in a graph database.
+Agents acquire a semantic understanding of their domain, storing knowledge in a graph database that can be queried, analysed and exported.

-Equipped with pluggable skills, agents make decisions based on knowledge, follow your workflows using neural and logical decision-making.
+Equipped with pluggable skills, agents can make decisions based on that knowledge.

-Since IQ uses declarative knowledge, your agents are aware of themselves, their states and knowledge can be queried and can self-adapt.
+They follow your playbook, using both neural and logical decision-making.
+They can even develop and adapt their own workflows.

+Their explicit knowledge confers a sense of themselves , they can query and update their own state of mind.

-### Capabilities
+### Memory

-- **Contextual Memory:** Facilitates dynamic adaptation to varying contexts.
+- **Contextual:** Facilitates dynamic adaptation to varying contexts.
-- **Working Memory:** Enables transient storage and manipulation of information.
+- **Working:** Enables transient storage and manipulation of information.
-- **Semantic Memory:** Stores factual knowledge crucial for decision-making.
+- **Semantic:** Stores factual knowledge crucial for decision-making.
-- **Episodic Memory:** Recalls past events for informed decision-making.
+- **Episodic:** Recalls past events for informed decision-making.
-- **Perceptual Memory:** Stores and retrieves sensory information.
+- **Perceptual:** Stores and retrieves sensory information.
+- **Persistent:** Stores and retrieves binary and other bulky documents.

-### Reasoning Tasks
+### Reasoning

-- **State-Based Reasoning:** Utilizes Finite State Machines for structured decision-making.
+- **State-Based:** Utilizes Finite State Machines for structured decision-making.
-- **Semantic Inferencing:** Extracts insights from facts graphs, linked data and RDF knowledge stores.
+- **Semantic:** Extracts insights from facts graphs, linked data and RDF knowledge stores.
-- **Language Inferencing:** Employs Large Language Models for natural language fluency.
+- **Language:** Employs Large Language Models for natural language fluency.

-### Behavioral Capabilities
+### Behavioral

 - **Stateful Side-Effects:** Managed workflows that facilitate actions using built-in tools and APIs.
 - **Scripting:** Enhances adaptability through scripts that can be written by you or your agents.
 - **API Calling:** Integrates external APIs for dynamic information retrieval.
 - **Semantic Research and Curation:** Actively retrieves and curates information leveraging semantic understanding.

-### Generation Augmentation
+### Knowledge

 - **Retrieval-Augmented Generation (RAG):** Dynamically retrieves information to enhance responsiveness.
 - **Fact-Augmented Generation (FAG):** Integrates relevant knowledge for contextually accurate responses.
 - **Semantic Synthesis:** Links together knowledge from diverse sources and unstructured documents..

-### Knowledge Curation
+### Curation

 - **Trees of Thought:** Organizes information flow for efficient decision-making.
 - **Forests of Knowledge:** Enriches understanding through interconnected concepts.
 - **Research and Discovery:** Actively seeks out, retrieves and curates information from allowed sources.

-### Agentic Autonomy
+### Autonomy

 - **Self-Reflection:** Fosters self-awareness and iterative improvements.
 - **Self-Adaption:** Empowers autonomous adjustment and optimization.